 Various Writers and Directors

-Loves Labour’s Won – October 2020
+Loves Labour’s Won – Proposed March 2021

 Loves Labour’s Won remains a secret piece of Shakespeare’s plays.
 Listed to have been performed in 1598.
 However, there is no play with that title that we know of as published today.
 The theory is that “Love’s Labour’s Won” is the early title of a play that we now know by another name.
 Because many of Shakespeare’s plays had not been published by 1598, there are only a few plays that could have been known by this early title.
 Different scholars have suggested “Much Ado about Nothing” as the modern identity of the missing “Won.”
 Set at the closing of World War 1, there is ‘everything’ to be ado about in this production.
 A sparkling, engaging and heartwarming comedy staged with modernised and acute understanding of the genre to ensure that loves labour’s are won indeed!

 Production days are March 2021 with casting auditions Nov/Dec 2020, Directed by Emma Watson